idachev/autohomebackup/README.md

 BACKUP_NAME="site-b"
 TMP_DIR="/home/<cpaneluser>/tmp"
 LOG_DIR="/home/<cpaneluser>/logs/autohomebackup"
-MAIL_CONTENT="log"
-MAX_ATT_SIZE="4000"
 MAIL_ADDR="admin@site-a.com"
 ```

-:zap: *The DROPBOX_DST_DIR will be created in the Dropbox account /home/Apps/Dropbox-App-Name/site-b*
+:zap: *The 'DROPBOX_DST_DIR' will be created in the Dropbox account '/home/Apps/Dropbox-App-Name/site-b'*

-:zap: *The paths in EXCLUDE option must be relative to BASE_DIR*
+:zap: *The paths in EXCLUDE option must be relative to 'BASE_DIR' or 'BASE_DIR/DIRS_TO_BACKUP'*

 ### Notes
 Replace the `<cpaneluser>` with your cPanel server user directory name or your local Linux home dir name.

-The `/home/<cpaneluser>/bin/.dropbox_uploader_php.auth` from the configs is generated from [Dropbox PHP SDK - Get a Dropbox API key](https://github.com/dropbox/dropbox-sdk-php#get-a-dropbox-api-key) authentication setup.

 The backup files that will be uploaded to your Dropbox account from the configs will be located at:
 ```